Tirraa/dashboard_rtm/README.md

 # RTM Dashboard

-## _This project is mostly an attempt to create a reliable codebase with next-international, Contentlayer and Next.js_
+## _This project is mostly an attempt to create a reliable codebase with next-international, Contentlayer, and Next.js_

 ### RT(F)M